snowflakedb/snowflake-connector-net/README.md

 	Snowflake has identified an issue where the driver is globally enforcing TLS 1.2 and certificate revocation checks with the .NET Driver v1.2.1 and earlier versions.
 	Starting with v2.0.0, the driver will set these locally.

-	Note that the driver is now targeting .Net framework 4.7.2.
-	When upgrading to v2.0.0, you might also need to run "Update-Package -reinstall" to update the dependencies.
+  Note that the driver is now targeting .NET 6.0.
+When upgrading, you might also need to run “Update-Package -reinstall” to update the dependencies.